Arson investigator, arson suspect fatally shot in Houston

 The suspect was dead at the scene, but has not been identified, Slinkard added.
 Guns were recovered from both Bruce and the suspect, according to Slinkard.

-Slinkard said as an arson investigator, Bruce was a certified peace officer, but did not wear a body camera.
+As an arson investigator, Slinkard said Bruce was a certified peace officer, but did not wear a body camera.
 No witnesses have been found.

 Multiple agencies are investigating the case as an officer-involved shooting.